 The newborn stage in a baby’s life is from birth to three months.
-Newborn babies sleep a lot, but for short periods of time.
-If a newborn sleeps for three months, which is rare, then a mom must consider herself to be very lucky.
+Newborn babies sleep a lot but for short periods.
+If a newborn sleep for three months, which is rare, then a mom must consider herself to be very lucky.
 The first three weeks in a baby’s life are the adjustment stage, where the baby is adapting to this new and unknown, less dark environment after leaving the womb, where he was safely tucked away for months.

 My advice to new moms is to lower their expectations, and o have realistic goals when it comes to baby sleep during the first few weeks after birth.
 Give the baby the time and space they need to fully adjust.
 When parents ask me about structuring their newborn’ s sleep I only advise them to take care of the baby and to tend to their different needs, in addition to spending time with the baby, as sleep structuring cannot be done during the first few weeks of the baby’s life.

 The first and most obvious clue telling you it’s time to put the baby to sleep is the awake window, if 45 minutes to one hour since your baby has been awake have passed then it’s time to sleep!
 The other clues are crying, fussiness, yawning, stretching, pulling of the ear, rubbing of the eyes, and gazing.
 If your baby is gazing and is distracted this is a major sign of sleepiness.
-It is imperative that the baby is put to sleep immediately, as these signs appear when the baby has been tired for a while, he just decided to share with you now.
+The baby must be put to sleep immediately, as these signs appear when the baby has been tired for a while, he just decided to share with you now.

-There are different options that provide white noise to help with the newborn sleep.
+Different options provide white noise to help with newborn sleep.
 The most popular is the white noise machine, there are also many apps available that can be used with smartphones.
 White noise blocks any external sound that might interfere with the baby’s sleep and reduces the Moro reflex.
 When using a white noise device, which is considered a great sleeping tool, it should be two meters away from the baby, and the sound should be between fifty to sixty decibels for best efficiency.

-Setting a specific place for the baby to sleep during naptimes as well as at night, is an important component in establishing a healthy sleeping habit.
+Setting a specific place for the baby to sleep during naptime as well as at night, is an important component in establishing a healthy sleeping habit.

 It is imperative not to assist the baby to fall asleep and instead help him to wind down and feel sleepy.
 The baby must also fall asleep on their own to be able to sleep independently later.
 We can rock the baby gently to calm them down, but I don’t recommend rocking the baby to sleep, the same goes for breastfeeding, and the use of a pacifier, all of these can be sleep aids but not sleep tools.